AdguardTeam/tsurlfilter/README.md

 ### Linking packages from this monorepo to another projects

-`pnpm` has a nested structure for packages, which is not compatible with the classic `yarn`, because it using a flat structure, but you can force `pnpm` to use a flat structure by setting the `--shamefully-hoist` flag.
+`pnpm` has a nested structure for packages, which is not compatible with the classic `yarn`, because `yarn` using a flat structure, but you can force `pnpm` to use a flat structure too by setting the `--shamefully-hoist` flag.

 For example, if you want to link the `tswebextension` package from this monorepo to the [browser extension project][browser-extension] which are using `yarn`, you can follow these steps: